2018 Audi Q7 vs. 2017 Volvo XC90: Compare Cars

 2016 Volvo XC90Enlarge Photo

 Both crossovers are available with a choice of engines—two for the Audi and three for the Volvo.
-Premium and Premium Plus trim levels of the Q7 are fitted with a 2.0-liter turbocharged inline-4 that cranks out 252 horsepower and XXX pound-feet of torque.
-Optional on those and standard on the range-topping Prestige is a 3.0-liter supercharged V-6 that puts out 333 hp and XXX lb-ft.
+Premium and Premium Plus trim levels of the Q7 are fitted with a 2.0-liter turbocharged inline-4 that cranks out 252 horsepower and 273 pound-feet of torque.
+Optional on those and standard on the range-topping Prestige is a 3.0-liter supercharged V-6 that puts out 333 hp and 325 lb-ft.
 Both engines are mated exclusively to 8-speed automatic transmissions and they shuttle power to all four wheels.

 Email This Page